Black-Eyed Pea Cakes Recipe

-Begin by warming the black-eyed peas (drain first), while you prep the other ingredients.
-I sauteed the onion and garlic together in a little olive oil until softened.
+To make these delectable drool-inducing little cakes, begin by warming drained black-eyed peas, while you prep the other ingredients.
+Saute the onion and garlic together in a little olive oil until softened.
 In a food processor, pulse about half of the black-eyed peas, bacon, onion, garlic, cilantro, basil, cumin, cayenne, and salt a few times until blended.
 But not too much!
-It doesn’t need to be totally smooth.
+It doesn’t have to be totally smooth.

 After the mixture has cooled, gently form the cakes and set aside.
-We made ours about 2 1/2-3″ round and 3/4″ thick, but you can make them smaller if you’d like.
+We made ours about 3-inches in diameter and 3/4-inches thick, but you can make them smaller if you’d like.
 Just be sure to adjust cooking time.
-I don’t know if I’d go much bigger than 3″ round.

-Serve with a heaping serving of comeback sauce and be ready to hollah!
+Serve Black-Eyed Pea Cakes with a heaping serving of comeback sauce and be ready for everyone to come back for more!

 - 1 slice of bacon; fried and crumbled